 Dampness, rot and infestation

-Repair category 2
+Repair category 1

-Notes There is evidence of wood boring insect infestation.
-This can be treated by a timber/specialist contractor.
+Notes No obvious evidence of significant dampness, rot or wood boring insect infestation.

 Chimney stacks

-Repair category 1
+Repair category -

-Notes No significant defects evident.
+Notes Not applicable.

 Roofing including roof space Repair category 2 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-Some moss growth is evident.
-There is evidence of wood boring insect infestation.
-Please see comments under Dampness, Rot & Infestation.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+The roof has been cleaned.
+Some methods of cleaning concrete tiles can impact on their life expectancy water proofing.
+There is evidence of mildew in the roof space.
+This may be alleviated through improved loft ventilation.
+A firm of damp specialists/roofing contractors will be able to provide further advice.
+There is a concrete flue in the roof space which may contain asbestos.
+See information on Asbestos in the Limitations of Inspection section above.